dweekly/docs/pages/deep-linked-ads/facebook-dynamic-ads.md

 1. Navigate to your [Facebook Ads Manager](https://www.facebook.com/ads/manager/){:target="_blank"}.
 1. In the top left hand corner, click into the menu, select <notranslate>**All tools**</notranslate>, and select <notranslate>**Product Catalogues**</notranslate>.
 ![Facebook Product Catalogues](/_assets/img/pages/deep-linked-ads/facebook-dynamic-ads/fb-product-catalogs.png)
-1. From the drop down menu click "Create new catalog...", name it (remember this name, you'll need it later) and select "Products sold online".
+1. From the drop down menu click "Create new catalog...", name it (remember this name, you'll need it later) and select <notranslate>"Products sold online"</notranslate>.
 <img src="/_assets/img/pages/deep-linked-ads/facebook-dynamic-ads/create-new-catalog.png" alt="Facebook Create New Product Catalogue">
 1. Now that you have a product catalog, you can add a new feed.
 Click "Add Product Feed."
 ![Add New Feed](/_assets/img/pages/deep-linked-ads/facebook-dynamic-ads/add-new-feed.png)